 - Provide a welcoming atmosphere and a safe learning environment for children. - Keep regular and accurate records of AM and PM attendance and punctuality for all pupils. - Follow up unexplained absences or lateness to obtain explanations from parents.
 Although parents may offer a reason, only the school can authorise the absence.
-In the case of long term or frequent absence due to medical conditions, verifications from a GP or other relevant body may be requested. - Monitor every pupil's attendance and punctuality. - Make initial enquiries to parents/carers of pupils who are attending irregularly, expressing the school's concerns and clarifying the school and Local Authority's expectations regarding school attendance.
+In the case of long term or frequent absence due to medical conditions, verifications from a GP or other relevant body may be requested. - Monitor every pupil's attendance and punctuality and inform parents when pupil attendance falls below 90%. - Make initial enquiries to parents/carers of pupils who are attending irregularly, expressing the school's concerns and clarifying the school and Local Authority's expectations regarding school attendance.

-- Liaise with the Education Welfare Officer (EWO) to refer cases where there are concerns around attendance.
-Failure by the family to comply with the planned support set by EWO may result in further actions (e.g. an application for an Education Supervision Order or court prosecution). - Encourage good attendance and punctuality through a system of reward and recognition.
-Certificates will be awarded for attendance, 100% (gold) and 99% (silver) each term.
+• Liaise with the Education Welfare Officer (EWO) to refer cases where there are concerns around attendance.
+Failure by the family to comply with the planned support set by EWO may result in further actions (e.g. an application for an Education Supervision Order or court prosecution).